mapic/dockerized/README.md

 The Mapic CLI will attempt to install these automatically on Ubuntu and OSX.

-Mapic is built on Docker.
+Mapic is built with Docker.
 Docker images for Mapic are available on the [Docker Hub](https://hub.docker.com/u/mapic/).

 ## Licence